harshn08/CDPmultinode_on_existingInstance/README.md

 Docker Setup:

-	On both Windows and Mac OS, the following commands are used to setup the environment.We will execute the scripts to setup the 6-node cluster with all the relevant services.
+	On both Windows and Mac OS, the following commands are used to setup the environment.We will execute the scripts to setup the 6-node CDP DC cluster with all the relevant services.
 Kerberos and TLS will be setup by default.
 For documentation on Docker, refer to this link:https://docs.docker.com/v17.12/docker-for-mac/

 	1> Ensure docker desktop has been installed and is running without any issues on your laptop.
 	2> Open a terminal on mac and command prompt on a windows machine.
 The set of instructions work on both Mac OS 		and Windows.